robbieevans1/upnext/README.md

 - Task groups for rotating recurring work
 - Task playbooks for tips, steps, mindset cues, and mistakes to avoid
 - Playbook modal available from task cards and task management
+- One-off action items for async errands or tasks outside the recurring stack
+- Scheduled commitments for events, appointments, errands, and time-based obligations
+- Dashboard with completion trends, downtime charts, scheduled load, action item status, and playbook coverage
 - Completed Today section with same-day undo
 - History page for browsing completed tasks by day
 - Recent completed-day shortcuts with app-day aggregation